yrezehi/yrezehi/README.md

 - Refactoring UI
 - DC Fundamentals

+Also cooking few wondful closed source (for now) projects!

 <!---
 yrezehi/yrezehi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.